RedHatNASA/ansible-role-satellite/README.md

 ansible-role-satellite
 =========

-A role for deploying Red Hat Satellite 6.9.
+A role for deploying Red Hat Satellite.

 Requirements
 ------------